CrocSwap/CrocSwap-protocol/docs/Layout.md

 # ./contracts

-* CrocSwap.sol - The top level smart contract for the entire decentralized exchange protocol.
+* CrocSwapDex.sol - The top level smart contract for the entire decentralized exchange protocol.
 One contract instances manages every pair and the protocol and serves as a single point of entry for end-users.
 * CrocEvents.sol - Defines top-level Ethereum log events inside the protocol